 Where are you going?

-Another important factor is the cost of living where you want to visit. $2000 in Japan, for example, might not go quite as far as $2000 in Mexico or Latin America.
-You need to take a look at just how expensive the cost of living is in your country of choice in order to accurately determine how much you’ll be spending.
+Another important factor is the cost of living where you want to visit.
+For example, $2000 in Japan might not go quite as far as $2000 in Mexico or Latin America.
+You need to take a look at just how expensive the cost of living is in your country of choice.
+This will help you identify how much you’ll be spending.

-Overall, it’s a good idea to budget for at least $10,000 depending upon how long you’re staying, where you’re going, and how you’re going to be living there.
-Note that this might be quite a bit more than what you actually need – but it all depends on where you’re going to stay.
+Overall, it’s a good idea to budget for at least $10,000.
+This depends upon how long you’re staying, where you’re going, and how you’re going to be living there.
+Note that this might be quite a bit more than what you actually need.
+But it all depends on where you’re going to stay.

 Here’s an infographic that might help further set your budget.